decretist/Dissertation/Chapter4/pca.md

 liceat, sponsae a sponso recedere, et alii nubere?*[^pca8]

-The transition between the narrative section and the enumeration of questions is clearly signalled in each of the cases statements by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[^pca9]
+The transition between the narrative section and the enumeration of questions is clearly signalled in each of the case statements by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[^pca9]